 Socrates investigation of the pronouncement of the Delphic Oracle, is an example of the attitude and practice of a ‘wise’ man.
 What makes his story especially fascinating is that Socrates confirmed the ignorance in which he thought himself to exist.
 He was ‘wise’ to begin with and humble from the beginning.

 The king in the garden was not humble, he was, on the contrary, full of himself.
 He saw the ‘curse’, only on the face of his gardener, forgetting what his own face represented to the gardner.
 Socrates, from the beginning, questioned his own knowledge as well as that of the Oracle.
 Socrates set out to understand in what way it could be true.
 All of Greece, knew the story of Croesus and Socrates certainly must of heard it.
 While the approach of Croesus is similar to Socrates as far as investigating what was true, Croesus, although he questioned others, never questioned himself or what had been told to him by the oracle.

 By the grace of Google, we can now quickly gather a vast amount of information on nearly any topic.
-This is a wonderful thing and a ‘first’ in history, we live in the Library of Alexandria.
-But, ‘information’ is not the whole picture of anything.
-We must recognize the context in which everything we know or learn exists.
-The question we ask to begin with and what we make of the answer we receive, are different things altogether.
+This is a wonderful thing and a ‘first’ in history, we live in a world-wide Library of Alexandria.
+But, ‘information’ is not the whole picture . . . we must recognize that great context in which everything we know or learn exists, that mystery in which everything lives.
+The question we ask to begin and what we make of the answer we receive, are different things altogether.
 Any statistician can tell you how easy it is to mislead people with facts.
-It is the interpretation of ‘facts’ that I am focusing on in this consideration and the prejudice that always accompanies interpretation.
+It is the interpretation of ‘facts’ that I am focusing on in this consideration and the inevitable prejudice that always accompanies interpretation.

 Not every one of us is wise.
 There is a hierarchy of wisdom in the world.
 There is a great difference between a great philosopher and a great saint.
 We need to understand the difference between the two of them.